 Offered at two MPS high schools, the Pregnant and Parenting Youth Program (PPYP) provides resources and services to students expecting a child or who are already parenting a child.
 PPYP offers academic, health/wellness and social/emotional supports to ensure students graduate from high school and are ready to pursue college or a career.

 To prepare South Division students for active participation in their communities, each student is required to complete a service learning project or participate in community service as a graduation requirement.
-Please click on the link above to find out more information about some of the service learning projects at South Division.

 The South Division High School School-to-Work Transition Program is comprised of three separate, but highly related programs devoted to the development of federally mandated employment readiness for our students with special needs: Community Assessment Training Program (CATP), On the Job Training/Education (OJT/E), and Employment Training Program (ETP).